 Much of the decline in overall sentiment comes from the market-rate and condo categories.
 The NAHB report states that the MPI fell two points to 51 compared to the previous quarter.
 The MPI is measured on a scale of 0 to 100.
 A number above 50 indicates that more respondents report conditions are improving than getting worse.

 The 3 Components of MPI:

 - The construction of low-rent units – apartments that are supported by low-income tax credits or other government subsidy programs

 - Market-rate rental units- Apartments that are built to be rented at the price the market will hold;

 Economists say that the development will necessitate continuous tracking, but for now, we are doing alright.

-However, as lumber prices continue to rise with increasing tariffs, we need to be ever vigilant to consider the regulations that may come into play as the market changes and plan for these and other changes that could halt the market even further.
+However, as lumber prices continue to rise with increasing tariffs, we need to be vigilant and consider the regulations that may come into play as the market changes.
+We will need to continue to plan for these and other changes that could halt the market even further.